-The project falls within the current Country Programme Document (2012-2016).
+The project falls within the current Country Programme Document (2012-2016), which represents the framework of the cooperation between UNDP and the Government of Saudi Arabia.
 The CPD embraces three outcomes on socio-economic and institutional strengthening; sustainable use of natural resources; and mainstreaming sustainable development across the economy.
 In addition, it foresees the use of three cross-cutting priorities: capacity development; global partnerships and gender mainstreaming.